 The purpose for providing long-term incentive compensation to executive officers is to tie executive rewards directly to the enhancement of long-term stockholder value and Company profitability.
 Offering the opportunity for executive officers and other key members of management to earn an ownership position in the Company along with a long-term cash incentive enables us to remain competitive and attract, retain and motivate top executive and management talent.
-We believe that long-term incentive awards help to create and maintain a long-term perspective among executive officers and provides a direct link to our long-term growth and profitability.
+We believe that long-term incentive awards help to create and maintain a long-term perspective among executive officers and provide a direct link to our long-term growth and profitability.
 However, we also understand that equity awards create dilution in our earnings per share and therefore, believe that a portion of our long-term incentive compensation should be in the form of cash.

 The Committee believes that a combination of RSUs and performance units are the most appropriate forms of equity awards to achieve our stated objectives.
 RSUs strongly and directly link management and stockholder interests.
 As a full value award, RSUs are less dilutive to stockholders than stock options, since we are able to issue fewer shares in order to attain the desired level of equity compensation for our executive officers and managers.
-Under our new long-term incentive program first implemented for fiscal 2013, RSU awards are granted on an annual basis and are solely service-based.
+Under the long-term incentive program, all awards are issued on an annual basis.
+A portion of the annual award is in the form of service based RSUs that vest over a specified period of time.
 Service-based shares are an excellent tool to promote executive officer/management retention.
-Under our new long-term incentive program, we also issue performance units with performance criteria that link the equity reward to achievement of stockholder value.
-In addition, the Committee added long-term cash incentives as a component of our long-term incentive program, which also include performance incentives tied to achievement of important strategic goals.
+The second portion of the award is in the form of performance units with performance criteria that link the equity reward to achievement of stockholder value.
+Finally, the remaining portion of the award is cash based and includes performance incentives tied to achievement of important strategic goals.
 Specific, individual grants vary by level/role in the organization.
 The amount of each award corresponds to the respective salary grade for each executive officer and manager.